cuinjune/Ofelia/ofelia/README.md

 [Lua](https://www.lua.org/) is a powerful, efficient, lightweight, easy-to-learn scripting language.<br />
 [Pure Data](https://puredata.info/)(Pd) is a real-time visual programming language for multimedia.<br />

 Thanks to Lua scripting feature, you can do text coding directly on a Pd patch or through a text editor which makes it easier to solve problems that are complicated to express in visual programming languages like Pd.
 And unlike compiled languages like C/C++, you can see the result immediately as you change code which enables faster workflow.
-Moreover, you can use openFrameworks functions and classes within a Lua script.
+Moreover, you can use openFrameworks [functions and classes](ofelia/classesAndGlobalFunctions.txt) within a Lua script.

 Using Ofelia, you can flexibly choose between patching and coding style based on your preference.<br />
-You can see a full categorized list of objects from the [help-intro.pd](https://github.com/cuinjune/ofxOfelia/tree/master/ofelia/help-intro.pd) patch.<br />

-You can double click on any object to open the help file or the documentation page in your browser.<br />

 The external is available to be used under macOS, Windows, Linux and Raspbian.

 ## Installation
-* Make sure you have [Pure Data](https://puredata.info/downloads/pure-data) installed on your desktop. (requires >= Pd-0.49-0)
+* Make sure you have [Pure Data](https://puredata.info/downloads/pure-data) installed on your desktop.
 * Start Pd and go to `Help` -> `Find externals`, then search for `ofelia`
 * Select the latest version of Ofelia to download and install.
 * Try opening patches inside downloaded `ofelia/examples` directory.